 Originally created as study pods to keep kids connected through lockdown, formal pods are now being set up to host smaller scale, mini-formals that abide by the restrictions in place.

 Make the ‘pre’ party into an intimate formal at home!

 Instead of hosting the traditional pres at someone’s house before a formal, organise a smaller formal at someone’s home.
 It still gives students the chance to dress up and see their friends, just in a different way.

 Unlimited guests are now allowed into households, as long as all parents are vaccinated.
 View the latest restrictions.

 So many memories are made in these milestone years of schooling, and kept for years and years to come.
 With many events cancelled, it has been a lot harder for students.
 Here are some ways to create those special memories and keepsakes, while being COVID-safe:

-Get inspired by the Year 10 art students at Mercy College in Chatswood, who have created a very special photo wall as a graduation gift to their Year 12 Graduates for 2020.
-The ‘Mercy Together’ project is inspired by the well-known artist, JR who uses black and white portrait photographs of everyday people or people in difficult situations to confront controversial issues, raise awareness and bring people together.
+Get inspired by the 2020 Year 10 art students at Mercy College in Chatswood, who created a very special photo wall as a graduation gift to their Year 12 Graduates for 2020.
+The ‘Mercy Together’ project was inspired by the well-known artist, JR who uses black and white portrait photographs of everyday people or people in difficult situations to confront controversial issues, raise awareness and bring people together.

 Here’s how it was done: